We apologize for temporary issues with the appearance or functionality of this site. They are being addressed.

 - Height 6' 1", Weight 190 lb.

-Nineteen year old Russ Snyder signed as an amateur free agent with the New York Yankees before the 1953 Season.
-A left hand hitter who attended the University of Nebraska, he began pro ball in the Yankees organization in 1953 hitting an astounding .432 for the McAlester Rockets of the Sooner State League with 240 base hits in 556 at-bats.
+Nineteen-year-old Russ Snyder signed as an amateur free agent with the New York Yankees before the 1953 season.
+A left-handed hitter who attended the University of Nebraska, he began pro ball in the New York Yankees organization in 1953 hitting an astounding .432 for the McAlester Rockets of the Sooner State League with 240 base hits in 556 at-bats.
 One would think that this opening performance would get Russ a quick look at the "Show" but it took six more years in the bushes before he got inside a major league park.